Sam Wineburg

 Current Research and Scholarly Interests

 Sam Wineburg's work engages questions of identity and history in modern society: how today's youth use the past to construct individual and collective identities.
-Today his work focuses on how young people learn about world through digital media; specifically, in the digital Wild West what do they decide to believe or reject?
+His current work focuses on how young people learn about world through digital media; specifically, in the digital Wild West what do they decide to believe or reject?
 Over the last twenty-five years his interests have spanned a wide terrain, from how adolescents and professional historians interpret primary sources to issues of teacher assessment and teacher community in the workplace.
 His book, Historical Thinking and Other Unnatural Acts, won the 2002 Frederic W. Ness Award from the Association of American Colleges and Universities for the book "that best illuminates the goals and practices of a contemporary liberal education."
 From 2007-2009 he was the Executive Director of the Department of Education's National Clearinghouse for History Education, a collaboration between George Mason University, Stanford, and the American Historical Association.
 With the late Roy N. Rosenzweig, he created the award-winning website, historicalthinkingmatters.org.
-He founded the Stanford History Education Group, a research and development outfit dedicated to improving history instruction in the US and abroad, whose materials have been downloaded over 5 million times since 2009.
+In 2002 he founded the Stanford History Education Group, a research and development outfit dedicated to improving history instruction in the US and abroad, whose materials have been downloaded over 16 million times.
 In 2013 he was awarded an honorary doctorate from Sweden's Umeå University and the following year he was named the Obama-Nehru Distinguished Chair by the US-India Fulbright Commission.
 In 2015 he was inducted into the National Academy of Education.
-And in 2020, he was presented with UNESCO's "Global Media and Information" Award.
+And in 2020, he was presented with UNESCO's "Global Media and Information" Award for his work on digital literacy.

 Independent Studies (8)